Paula Guagliardi

 I was also a digital partner to graphic design studios doing front-end development, interaction design, and consulting.
 These were long term relationships that continued throughout the entire time I had my studio.

-Furycat was a time for personal growth.
+Furycat was a great experience for personal growth as well.
 I developed new skills to deal with the operational side of the business, like developing processes for managing projects and clients, and putting together flexible teams.

 During this period, I started learning about User-Centered design processes and UX methodologies, discovering a whole new world, a magical world. ✨